The final exam period is over – and I am so happy to be home for the holidays!

 I have put a lot of time into myself this year, and that is something that does not come naturally to me.
 It has been a conscious effort to validate where I am every day.
 To set boundaries for my time and my efforts.
-I am proud with how far I have come, and I cannot wait to see what the new year holds.
+I am proud with how far I have come.

 I urge you to reflect on the past year as well.
 Reflection is a huge part of growth, and I promise you will be surprised with what you discover.